Issac567/PIC_Bootloader/B4J_BootloaderUploader/Help/DT06Readme.md

 # DT06 Custom Flash Firmware
 DT06 requires a custom flash image and will not work correctly with the original ROM firmware.
+Make **backups** of your original rom before flashing custom rom!
+Your original rom will be erased!

 ## Requirements